 Vegetable soups and stews play a particularly important role in Russian cuisine.
 In fact, a meat and potato stew is probably what most people picture when they think of typical Russian food.

-Pelmeni are small bite-sized treats of different fillings wrapped in a thin layer of dough.
+Pelmeni is Russia’s national dish, they are bite-sized dumplings of different fillings wrapped in a thin layer of dough.
 They can be both savoury and sweet, depending on how you like them.

 A Pelmeni has soft thin dough that is often filled with pork, beef or even fish.
 It can include various spices, vegetables and Garlic.
 They are most commonly served with a side of sour cream but there are variations of the Russian dish depending on the region.

 A Salad Olivier is an easy-to-make version of the potato salad which is a staple in Russian cuisine.
 The dish is commonly prepared with various meats, carrots, potatoes, eggs, pickles, peas, onions mixed with mayo.

 The Salad Olivier was created in 1860 at a French restaurant called Hermitage in Moscow by a man named Lucien Olivier.
 The recipe became popular after being featured in the 1897 book, A Guide to the Study of the Foundations of Culinary Arts, which had an updated version of the popular recipe that substituted tongue and caviar for more simple ingredients like potatoes.

 This is the most popular version that is cooked today.